spiralhalo/CanvasTutorial/So-you-want-to-make-a-Canvas-pipeline-huh?.md

 The G-buffer is the bread and butter of configurable pipelines.
 Think of all the cool effects you want in a shader pack: ssao, godrays, volumetric light, screen space reflection, and so on.
 All of these start with building the G-buffer.
 So what is the G-buffer?

-The G-buffer ("graphics buffer") is a buffer that describes screen data represented as a texture.
+The G-buffer ("graphics buffer") is a buffer that describes screen data represented as textures.
 The G-buffer can contain as much information as the designer desires, but typically some essential components of the G-buffer are:
 * Color
 * Depth
 * Normal